 Ideally you should be able to choose your own supervisor.
-Due to the personal nature of Page | 10 supervision, we suggest entering into a contract on a temporary basis, or having an initial meeting, so see if you feel you can build an effective relationship.
+Due to the personal nature of supervision, we suggest entering into a contract on a temporary basis, or having an initial meeting, to see if you feel you can build an effective relationship.
 Any good supervisor will understand the need for this.

-Similarly, your needs may change over your working life, as you develop in experience, or your role evolves.
+Similarly, your needs may change over your working life, as you develop in experience, or as your role evolves.
 You should periodically review whether your current supervisory arrangements are fulfilling your needs.

 Feedback from current members has shown that it can be challenging to find the right supervisor.
-UMHAN is working to develop a register of supervisors to help in this process.
-Current members supervisors include:
+Current members' supervisors include:

-- Former colleagues with the same professional background - Mental Health Advisors from the same or a different institution - Counselling staff within the same institution - Academic staff within the same institution who have a professional background - Supervisors who are listed on a professional register, such as BACP - Supervisors from a different professional background
+- Former colleagues with the same professional background - Mental Health Advisers from the same or a different institution - Counselling staff within the same institution - Academic staff within the same institution who have a professional background - Supervisors who are listed on a professional register, such as BACP - Supervisors from a different professional background.

-It may not be enough for a supervisor to have particular qualifications or training; substantive experience/depth of knowledge in the field of Mental Health is needed, and you should research this, and be prepared to ask questions.
+It may not be enough for a supervisor to have particular qualifications or training; substantive experience/depth of knowledge in the field of mental health is needed, and you should research this, and be prepared to ask questions.
+See Appendix A for more information on generic supervision skills which may help you identify a supervisor.

-Members and applicants can contact info@umhan.com for a list of potential supervisors if needed.
+Members and applicants can contact admin@umhan.com for a list of potential supervisors if needed.